Josemiguelfernandez/antescollider/README.md

 - vb Ugens
     - https://github.com/v7b1/vb_UGens/releases
+    - (For M1 you need to compile from sources)

 4.- Run the install.sh script, it will put the content of SuperCollider_add folder into SuperCollider folder /Users/username/Library/Application\ Support/SuperCollider/ :